Allfineworld > Analytical Compounded Return Explorer

 Derivation (with risk-free):

-Let a = ln(1+r) be the risky asset log-return per year, σ its volatility.
-Let a_f = ln(1+r_free) be the risk-free log-return per year.
-If fraction f is invested in the risky asset and (1−f) in risk-free, the portfolio per-year log-growth is:
+Let a = ln(1+r) be the log of the risky asset's expected gross return per year (its instantaneous GBM drift — the expected log-growth per year is a − ½σ², not a), σ its log-return volatility.
+Let a_f = ln(1+r_free) be the risk-free log-rate.
+If fraction f is invested in the risky asset and (1−f) in risk-free (rebalanced continuously), the portfolio expected log-growth per year is:

 G(f) = a_f + f(a − a_f) − ½ f² σ².

-Maximize G(f): dG/df = (a − a_f) − f σ² = 0 ⇒ f* = (a − a_f)/σ² (cap or clamp if needed).
+Maximize G(f): dG/df = (a − a_f) − f σ² = 0 ⇒ f* = (a − a_f)/σ².
+Long-only policy: f* = 0 when a ≤ a_f (no edge ⇒ hold the risk-free asset, which still grows at (1+r_free)^T); f* is capped at the max fraction above.
 The Kelly curve and grid here use this f* and recompute all values when r_free changes.

-Let a = ln(1+r) be the risky asset log-return per year, σ its volatility.
-Let a_f = ln(1+r_free) be the risk-free log-return per year.
-If fraction f is invested in the risky asset and (1−f) in risk-free, the portfolio per-year log-growth is:
+Let a = ln(1+r) be the log of the risky asset's expected gross return per year (its instantaneous GBM drift — the expected log-growth per year is a − ½σ², not a), σ its log-return volatility.
+Let a_f = ln(1+r_free) be the risk-free log-rate.
+If fraction f is invested in the risky asset and (1−f) in risk-free (rebalanced continuously), the portfolio expected log-growth per year is:

 G(f) = a_f + f(a − a_f) − ½ f² σ².

-Maximize G(f): dG/df = (a − a_f) − f σ² = 0 ⇒ f* = (a − a_f)/σ² (cap or clamp if needed).
+Maximize G(f): dG/df = (a − a_f) − f σ² = 0 ⇒ f* = (a − a_f)/σ².
+Long-only policy: f* = 0 when a ≤ a_f (no edge ⇒ hold the risk-free asset, which still grows at (1+r_free)^T); f* is capped at the max fraction above.
 The Kelly curve and grid here use this f* and recompute all values when r_free changes.

 Utility Maximization Analysis (CRRA)